Curriculum

 Advanced Genetics covers the fundamentals of classical genetics and genetic analysis in prokaryotes and eukaryotes.
 Classical genetics encompasses the mechanisms of inheritance and the behavior of genes and chromosomes in somatic cells and germ cells.
 Genetic analysis is a branch of biological investigation that uses mutations and mutant phenotypes to study the function and behavior of cells and groups of cells, in isolation and in a developmental context.
 Prokaryotes and eukaryotes have different modes of inheritance and significant differences in gene regulation and in their cellular biology.
 Prokaryotes provided the foundational discoveries of molecular biology and continue to be a source of new genetic tools and biological understanding with health and ecological relevance.
 Modern eukaryotic genetics blends the tools of molecular biology, cell biology and classical genetics to investigate gene and cell function in complex organisms.

-Lead Instructor: Kent Golic, Kelly Hughes, & Erik Jorgensen
+Lead Instructor: Kent Golic, Kelly Hughes, & Matt Rich

 Semester: Second Half Semester